0tieno/securecloudx-tips/README.md

 - [Day 6 Tips](day6-tips.md)

 Explore the daily tips to learn more about securing your Azure resources and improving your overall security posture.
 Stay informed and stay secure!

+## Prerequisites
+- An active Azure subscription
+- Basic knowledge of Azure services and concepts
+- Access to Azure Portal
+- Administrative privileges for managing Azure resources